projectinterzone/tITZ/README.md

-CURRENTLY ONLY TESTNET WITH OUT GUI IS AVAILABLE.
+CURRENTLY ONLY TESTNET IS AVAILABLE.

 TO BUILD:

 ./autogen.sh

-./configure --without-gui
+./configure

 make